 People are so busy cleaning that nobody is building anything new and this carpenter can take the day off.
 Basho gives Life to him through the Lightness of his view.
 Can you see him there, doing at home what he usually does at work -- he smiles to himself.

-In the spring of 1694, Basho followed with this ode of the Lightness of young girls:
+In the spring of 1694, Basho followed with this ode to the Lightness of young girls:

-Single layer cotton cloth has been rinsed and is hanging on a line to dry in the breeze; overhead a lark sings brightly rising to heaven.
+Single layer cotton cloth is bleached by exposure to the sun and spring breeze; overhead a lark sings brightly rising to heaven.
 The flock of girls in their pretty robes, going to have fun, chatting and laughing with each other, complement the clarity and freshness of the first stanza.
-Clean white fabric, skylark, cherry blossoms, and group of happy girls, together.get high.
+Clean white fabric, skylark, cherry blossoms, and group of happy girls, all get high together.
+Japan idolizes the joyful sparkle of teenage girls – the sparkling quality which the girls in J-Pop groups are selected for –and it is fascinating to see such free-floating joy in Basho 330 years ago.
+For Basho to write such a poem of young female joy in his last year

 Those who love Western poetry may find Basho’s poems of Lightness so simple and childlike, so lightweight, they feel like nothing, yet they are alive and life-giving, so they please the young and childlike: